Honors Term Awards

 Description and Purpose of Awards

 A limited number of Honors Term Scholar Awards and Honors Term Service Awards are available to outstanding students who would like to continue their study at Beloit College for an additional term beyond graduation.
-Students who are selected will receive full tuition remission in exchange for undertaking a project that contributes significantly to the academic and/or co-curricular programs of the College and simultaneously furthers their own academic or professional development.
+Students who are selected will receive full tuition remission in exchange for undertaking a project that contributes significantly to the academic and/or co-curricular programs of the College and simultaneously furthers their own academic or professional development toward life after Beloit.
+Honors Term students must live in campus housing, contract for a board plan, and are responsible for the full cost of room, board, and fees.

 Honors Term Scholar Awards may be given for projects that involve academic research, educational research or program development.
 Honors Term Service Awards may be given for service to the College, service to the community, or a combination of these.
-All applications should state clearly the major emphasis of the proposed honors project.
+All applications should state clearly the major emphasis of the proposed honors project and align with the strategic goals of the college.

 Applicants must have a strong record at Beloit College, which includes